Docusign placeholders

 It is possible to add some custom Docusign fields to an AwesomeDocs template.
 These fields can then be completed in the document by the recipient in Docusign.

-Using the option under Config, you have the option to update Bullhorn information on return.
+Using the form fields option under Config, you have the option to update Bullhorn information on return.

 Free type text box